seemueller-io/manifold-workflow-engine/README.md

 });
 ```

+The updated state persists across operators and regions.

 ## LLM Integration

 The system uses LLM services for intent recognition.
 The default `DummyLlmService` provides basic intent matching, but you can implement your own LLM service: